chapel-lang/chapel/doc/rst/platforms/aws.rst

 A few final steps are left to configure the environment to run Chapel programs.
 These are required regardless of whether Chapel was installed from a package or built from source.
-This can be done by adding the following to your ``.bashrc``:
+These environment variables should be set before running any Chapel code.
+Users may wish to add this to their ``.bashrc``:

 .. code-block:: bash